JuliaTrustworthyAI/CounterfactualExplanations.jl/docs/src/tutorials/models.md

 ```@meta
-CurrentModule = CLEAR
+CurrentModule = CounterfactualExplanations
 ```

 # Models

 ## Default models

-There are currently structures for two default models that can be used with CLEAR.jl:
+There are currently structures for two default models that can be used with CounterfactualExplanations.jl:

 1. [`LogisticModel(w::AbstractArray,b::AbstractArray)`](@ref)
 2. [`BayesianLogisticModel(μ::AbstractArray,Σ::AbstractArray)`](@ref)